harvester/docs/versioned_docs/version-v0.3/vm/create-vm.md

   - Rancher
   - rancher
   - Create a VM
-Description: Create one or more virtual machines from the Virtual Machines page.
+description: Create one or more virtual machines from the Virtual Machines page.
 ---

 <head>